deepin-community/python-flake8/docs/source/plugin-development/registering-plugins.rst

     X10 = flake8_example:ExamplePlugin

-In this casae as well as the following case, your entry-point name acts as a prefix to the error codes produced by your plugin.
+In this case as well as the following case, your entry-point name acts as a prefix to the error codes produced by your plugin.

 If all of your plugin's error codes start with ``X1`` then it would look